nikunj-joshi-eth/portable-stress-monitor/README.md

 # Portable Stress Monitoring System 🚀

+A smart healthcare and IoT-based embedded system designed to monitor physiological indicators related to stress in real time.

-A smart portable healthcare monitoring system built using Raspberry Pi Pico, MAX30102 sensor, and MicroPython to monitor heart rate and blood oxygen (SpO₂) levels in real time for stress-related physiological analysis.
+This project uses Raspberry Pi Pico, Arduino-compatible firmware, MAX30102 sensor, OLED display, and cloud/dashboard integration to collect, process, and visualize biometric data such as heart rate and blood oxygen (SpO₂).

 ---

 ## 📌 Overview

-Stress has become a major health concern in modern life.
-This project aims to create an affordable, portable, and real-time monitoring system capable of tracking important physiological parameters that may indicate stress levels.
+Stress has become one of the major health challenges in modern life.
+The goal of this project is to develop an affordable, portable, and real-time monitoring system capable of tracking physiological signals that may indicate stress levels.

-The device collects live biometric data, processes it using Raspberry Pi Pico, and displays readings instantly on an OLED display.
+The system collects biometric data using sensors, processes the readings through embedded hardware, and displays or transmits the data to dashboards for monitoring and analysis.

 ---

 ## ✨ Features

 ✅ Real-time Heart Rate Monitoring
-✅ SpO₂ (Blood Oxygen) Measurement
+✅ SpO₂ (Blood Oxygen) Monitoring
-✅ Live OLED Display Output
+✅ OLED Live Display
+✅ Cross-Platform Firmware Support
+✅ IoT Dashboard Integration
+✅ Server-side Data Processing
 ✅ Portable and Low-Cost Design
-✅ I2C-Based Sensor Communication
-✅ Embedded System Implementation
+✅ Embedded + Cloud Architecture

 ---